gryphonshafer/exact-class/README.md

     has name => 'Unnamed';
     has ['age', 'weight'] => 4;

-    # ...and just for this inline example:
+    # ...and just for this inline example we need:
     BEGIN { $INC{'Cat.pm'} = 1 }

     package AttackCat;
-    use exact -class;
-    use parent 'Cat';
+    use exact 'Cat';

     has attack => 4;
     has thac0  => -3;